arivera12/BlazorDownloadFile/README.md

 # BlazorDownloadFile

-Blazor download files to the browser from c#.
+Blazor download files to the browser from c# without any JavaScript library or dependency.

 This packages was inspired of blazor lacks of built-in binary data downloader.

-This packages makes that posible with a little js interop.
+This packages makes that posible with a little js interop but without any external JavaScript library or dependency.

 ## Installation